acuna-public/Archiver/README.md

 # Archiver
 Archiver is a powerful and elegant archiving library.
-Also supports AES-encruption of files by password.
+Also supports AES-encruption of files by password and gzip compression.

 Supported formats:

 - Zip
-- Tar
-- Gzip<br>
+- Tar<br>
 <br>

 **Usage**